leechy/le-kit/readme.md

 import { configureLeki } from 'le-kit';

 configureLeki({
-  manifestUrl: '/assets/custom-elements.json'
+  manifestFile: 'custom-elements.json'
 });
 ```

-The default `manifestUrl` is `/custom-elements.json`.
-Call `configureLeki()` before any admin-mode components are rendered.
+The default `manifestFile` is `custom-elements.json`.
+Call `configureLeKit()` before any admin-mode components are rendered.

 ## Browser Support